Last Updated on

 Zeiss Image Stabilization Binocular Review

-This Zeiss 20X60 T* S Image Stabilization bino has 20X magnification and huge 60 mm objective lenses and really is a binocular – not a spotting scope.
+This Zeiss 20X60 T* S Image Stabilization binocular has 20X magnification and huge 60 mm objective lenses and really is a binocular – not a spotting scope.

 The beast of an optic also has the T* coatings on a porro prism frame and has an amazingly high 34.6 twilight factor for all your low light hunting needs.

 But, you’re not here for those details are you?
 You want to know about the Image Stabilization feature.
-Well, just so you know, reviewers have given this unique bino a solid rating.
+Well, just so you know, reviewers have given this unique binocular a solid rating.

 If you’re wondering why it made it’s way into our bino reviews, I think it’s quite obvious.
 Image Stabilization.
 I’m pretty sure that says it all.